danielsollondon/azure-aks-docs/articles/aks/app-routing-gateway-api.md

 ## Limitations

 * The application routing Gateway API implementation and the [Istio service mesh add-on][istio-addon] cannot be enabled simultaneously.
+You must disable one first in order to enable the other.
 * The application routing Gateway API implementation uses the same [resource customization allowlist][resource-customization-allowlist] as the Istio add-on for validating ConfigMap customizations for `Gateway` resources.
 Customizations not on the allowlist are disallowed and blocked via add-on managed webhooks.
+* [Azure DNS and TLS certificate management][app-routing-dns-tls] via the application routing add-on is currently not supported for the Kubernetes Gateway API.

 ## Prerequisites